Three Little Chickpeas

 • Keep the onions and chilies below the liquid.

-• This spicy pickled onion recipe is very forgiving.
+• This pickled onion recipe is very forgiving.
 Add more sugar for a sweeter version or more salt to make them even saltier.
 Change out the chilies for a different variety or leave them out.

 • Use a mandoline for very thin uniform slices.